marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 }
 ```

+##### Method overloading

-Since .NET retains information about generic type parameters, you can overload like this:
+As .NET retains information about generic type parameters, each method or type is unique by their arguments.

+So you can, unlike in Java, overload a method like this:

 ```csharp
 class Utils